RominaMartin/RominaMartin/README.md

 > Computer science engineer working as Front end Software Engineer.
 >
-> I have a passion for solving problems.
+> I am the most motivated when building useful tools that make people happier in any way

 ## 📬 Get in touch